initdg/initdg.github.io/index.md

 - drinking earl grey tea with a long novel in hand and a cat on my lap
 - solving puzzles of the Sherlock Holmes or Professor Layton sort
-- learning new languages (of the human and computer sort)
 - diving into questionable ocean waters on a cold day
+- learning new languages (of human and computers)

 ```markdown
 My experience with `coding`: